 For data access, a single Spark application has only one user globally,

-sparkUser, and we have to grant it a superuser-like role in order to allow it to perform data access to different client users,
+sparkUser, and we have to grant it a superuser-like role to allow it to perform data access to different client users,

-which is an extremely insecure practice in production environments.
+which is a too insecure practice in production environments.

 Kyuubi creates different Spark applications based on the connection requests from the client, and these applications can be placed in different shared domains for other connection requests to share.